 GoDaddy is a name that usually comes to anyone’s mind when thinking of registering a domain name.
 In addition to domain registration, they offer a plethora of other services and tools like website builder, email hosting, SSL certificates, to name a few.
-With close to 20% market share, they are also one of the leading providers of web hosting.
-In this article, we are going to review how well GoDaddy’s web hosting services work.

 Plans & Pricing